rmcelreath/statrethinking_winter2019/README.md

 1. Go to the notebook of the week (from 1 to 10).
 2. Watch the two videos for the lectures of that week (at the very top of each notebook).
 3. Read the original problems presented to the students and try to solve them on your own (for real! try it!).
-4. Go back to the notebook and follow the exercises with the code and comments of Professor McElreath and myself.
+4. Follow the exercises solutions of the notebook with my code and explanations by Professor McElreath.

 ## Technical considerations